Is becoming a talent agent right for me?

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Talent Agent

 The education prerequisites for a career as a talent agent vary depending upon the industry in which an agent specializes.
-For example, literary agents would do well to earn at the very least a bachelor's degree in journalism or english.
-More often than not, agents earn degrees in business or marketing, but any degree related to an agent's area of expertise usually suffices.
+For example, literary agents would do well to earn at the very least a Bachelor's Degree in Journalism or English.
+Many agents earn a Bachelor's Degree in Business, Business Administration, or Marketing, but any degree related to an agent's area of expertise usually suffices.

-Entrepreneurial talent agents who seek to launch their own talent agency would do well to earn an advanced degree at one of the top MBA programs in North America; specifically an MBA degree with a focus on marketing.
+Entrepreneurial talent agents who seek to launch their own talent agency would do well to earn an MBA with a focus in marketing.